Troubleshooting Your Gamry Potentiostat

 Checking the EIS Performance of Your Potentiostat

-The EIS Dummy Cell on the UDC 4 is a Simplified Randle’s Cell.
-If you have a license for Gamry’s EIS300 Electrochemical Impedance Spectroscopy software, you can measure this Cell’s EIS spectrum to check your system’s EIS operation.
+The EIS Dummy Cell on the UDC 4 is a simplified Randles cell.
+If you have a license for Gamry Instruments’ Electrochemical Impedance Spectroscopy software, you can measure this Cell’s EIS spectrum to check your system’s EIS operation.

-A circuit diagram of the EIS cell and a typical spectrum of the cell in Bode format is seen below.
-In “electrochemistry speak", Rp is 3000 ohms, Cdl is 1 µF, and Ru is 200 ohms.
+A circuit diagram of the EIS cell (Fig. 2) and a typical spectrum of the cell in Bode format (Fig. 3) are provided below.
+In “electrochemistry-speak,” Rp is 3000 Ω, Cdl is 1 µF, and Ru is 200 Ω.

 A visual examination of the spectrum is usually sufficient to determine if your EIS system is working.
 Most instrument malfunctions either prevent recording of the spectrum or cause gross errors that dramatically change the shape of the curve.

-If you want a numerical confirmation of the system’s performance, fit the dummy cell’s spectrum to the Randles model in the Echem Analyst.
-The calculated values should be between:
+If you want a numerical confirmation of the system’s performance, fit the Dummy Cell’s spectrum to the Randles model in the Echem Analyst™.
+The calculated values should be:

 Rp = 2.95 kΩ to 3.07 kΩ